air/encounter/README.md

 * WSAD or arrows to move
 * Space or Z to shoot
-* F to fly like a dirty cheat (R and F are enabled in fly mode)
+* C to toggle controls (R and F are enabled in fly mode)
 * P to pause

 # Status #